AAA Magazines

 Benton, Illinois

-Celebrating its 50th anniversary this year, Rend Lake welcomes outdoor enthusiasts to enjoy its 19,000 acres of fresh water and 162 miles of shoreline in southern Illinois.
-Well-known among anglers for its white and black crappie, largemouth bass, channel catfish, and bluegill, the reservoir is surrounded by 20,000 acres of forests and meadows accessed by hiking, biking, and equestrian trails.
+For more than 50 years, Rend Lake has welcomed outdoor enthusiasts to its 19,000 acres of water and 162 miles of shoreline in southern Illinois.
+Anglers know the lake for its white and black crappie, largemouth bass, channel catfish, and bluegill.
+Created by the U.S. Army Corps of Engineers, the reservoir is surrounded by 20,000 acres of forests and meadows with hiking, biking, and equestrian trails.

-To cool off after a morning of fishing or a brisk hike, slip into the water at 2 beaches, which both have buoyed swim areas, playgrounds, picnic sites, shower houses, and places for boats to beach.
-The larger of the 2, South Sandusky Beach, nestles on the lake’s west side.
-And on the east side, North Marcum Beach allows leashed pets in most of the area.
+To cool off after fishing or hiking, slip into the water at 2 beaches.
+Both have buoyed swim areas, playgrounds, picnic sites, shower houses, and places for boats to beach.
+The larger of the duo, South Sandusky Beach, is on the lake’s west side.
+North Marcum Beach, on the east side, allows leashed pets in most areas.
+Beach use fee is $5 per vehicle.

 6. Patoka Lake